 What is the Function of Underlayment?

 Underlayment is an essential part of any roofing system and there are a variety of reasons for this.
 First, a good underlayment preserves the lifespan of a roof by serving as a barrier between the top layer of roofing material and the roof deck’s substrate.
-As such, a good underlayment helps keep tar in shingles and other roofing materials from soaking into the wood beneath the underlayment.
+As such, a good underlayment helps keep the tar in shingles and other roofing materials from soaking into the wood beneath the underlayment.

 Roofing felt also serves as a secondary moisture barrier in existing roofs as well as a temporary moisture barrier while a new roof is being installed.
 Should damage occur to the roof after installation, felt acts to help prevent moisture damage to the roof deck.

-Most traditional roofing felt is made of a paper that is soaked in asphalt and other compounds to give the paper water resistance, and it’s available in 36-inch wide rolls, usually in 15# and 30# weights.
+Most traditional roofing felt is made of paper that is soaked in asphalt and other compounds to give the paper water resistance, and it’s available in 36-inch wide rolls, usually in 15# and 30# weights.
 These paper underlays have been the standard in roofing for decades because they are the most prominent material available and as such, traditional felt underlays are what contractors are used to using.
 Compared to synthetic materials, traditional felt is less expensive, plus it’s readily available to builders.

 The Advantages of Synthetic Roofing Underlayment